Neo2SHYAlien/website/README.md

 	-app -
 		- models - the backbonejs models for the website
 		- views - the backbonejs views
-		- templates - html templates
+		- templates - html underscore templates
 		- translations - the laguages, supported on the website
 		- img - images for the website
 		- fonts - fonts for hackafe website